 Note: Articles appear in suggested reading order.
 Readings may be revised with advance notice to reflect students' interests and new work.
 Changes to the reading list will be announced both in class and through the website, so please be sure your e-mail address is up to date in Canvas.

-January 6 Introduction
+January 9 Introduction

-No readings, though you might want to get a head start on reading next week's materials and identifying an article to present on January 13.
+No readings, though you might want to get a head start on reading materials for January 23 and identifying an article to share and discuss on January 23.